swinzy/one-click-bios/README.md

 # One-Click BIOS
-A GNOME extension that adds an option to restart into firmware settings.
+A GNOME extension that allows you to restart into firmware settings directly from OS.<br>
+Currently supports: GNOME 43.

 ## Usage:
 1. Press the aggregate menu as usual
-2. Hold <kbd>Shift</kbd> and select "Power Off / Log Out"
+2. Hold <kbd>Shift</kbd> and click the power button
-3. Select "Restart into Firmware Settings"
-4. Done!
-The computer will now restart straight into your BIOS/UEFI settings automatically
+3. Done!
+Proceed with the next dialog appeared.
+The computer will now restart straight into your BIOS/UEFI settings automatically!

-## Note: The code is currently very buggy.
-Do not try it unless you know what you are doing!
-Even with that said, it should not break anything.
-In case of anything went wrong, just hit ```r``` into <kbd>Alt</kbd> + <kbd>F2</kbd> (only if you're running Xorg).
+## Note:
+This is my first GNOME extension and this is my first time using GJS.
+I learned most of the code from the GitLab repo `GNOME/gnome-shell` and so there are still some part that I don't understand.
+Feel free to provide me any suggestions!